Optimal co-adapted coupling for a random walk on the hyper-complete-graph

 For a strategy $c\in\mathcal{C}$, define the process $S_t^c$ by

 where $T>0$ is some fixed time.
-This is the conditional probability of $X$ and $Y$ not having coupled by time $T$, when strategy $c$ has been followed over the interval $[0,t]$ and $\hat{c}_d$ has then been used from time $t$ onwards.
+This is the conditional probability of $X$ and $Y$ not having coupled by time $T$, when strategy $c$ has been followed over the interval $[0,t]$ and $\hat{c}$ has then been used from time $t$ onwards.
+As in \cite{Connor.Jacka-2008}, the optimality of $\hat{c}$ will follow by Bellman's principle \cite{Krylov-1980} if it can be shown that $S^c_{t\wedge\tau^c}$ is a submartingale for all $c\in\mathcal{C}$ (where $s\wedge t=\min\set{s,t}$).